course-details-portlet

 • Understand the roles negotiations play in individuals and organizations lives

-• Understand a set of conceptual frameworks
+• Understand a set of theoretical and conceptual frameworks

 Skills